PkChris/Rainy-Window-for-Lively-Wallpaper/README.md

     * To build the main JS file, run the `gulp` command from the root directory of your project.
     * This will concatenate and minify the JavaScript files from the `src` directory and output the result to the `build/js` directory.
     * It also zips the contents of the build directory into build.zip for the purpose of importing into [Lively Wallpaper](https://github.com/rocksdanister/lively).
 Unfortunately none of the [Lively Wallpaper controls](https://github.com/rocksdanister/lively/wiki/Web-Guide-IV-:-Interaction) are currently working due to `livelyPropertyListener()` just outright not working.
+Comment out line 19 in `gulpfile.js` to disable the minification step in the build process if you wish to try debugging this, since the `livelyPropertyListener()` function is renamed during minification and therefore will not work regardless.

 4. To preview, view index.html on a local server